-Scientific research promoted by the “Provincia Autonoma di Bolzano Alto Adige” within the “NOI Capacity building I” funding frame (Decision n.
-1472, 07.10.2013), in collaboration with Laimburg Research Centre and Eco-research srl.
+Scientific research promoted by the “Provincia Autonoma di Bolzano Alto Adige” within the “NOI Capacity building I and II” funding frame, in collaboration with Laimburg Research Centre and Eco-research srl.

 An analytical method able to measure the strontium isotope (87Sr/86Sr) ratio in agri-food (case study on apples) was developed and applied to: